Regulation Repeals Show ‘The Swamp’ Is Rising

 ● Get rid of “net neutrality.”

 This is the epitome of a “swamp list.”
-Each of these asks hurts regular people, but can boost profits for giant corporations.
+Each of these hurts regular people, but can boost profits for giant corporations.
 “Drain the swamp?”
 I don’t think so.
 The swamp is rising.

 Trump Agenda